MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-azure-data-lake-storage.md

 - **Recommendation**:

     1. Check your Azure storage account network settings to see whether the public network access is disabled.
 If disabled, use a managed virtual network Data Factory runtime  and create a private endpoint  to access.
-For more information, see [Managed virtual network](managed-virtual-network-private-endpoint.md) and [Build a copy pipeline using managed VNet and private endpoints](tutorial-copy-data-portal-private.md).
+For more information, see [Managed virtual network](managed-virtual-network-private-endpoint.md) and [Build a copy pipeline using managed virtual network and private endpoints](tutorial-copy-data-portal-private.md).

     1. If you have enabled selected virtual networks and IP addresses in your Azure storage account network setting: